Thainge/card-kingdom/README.md

 Link: https://thainge.github.io/card-kingdom/

 Card game made purely from React and NodeJS.
 Earn gold and stars to purchase booster packs and unlock upgrades to enhance your gameplay.
-Defeat your opponnents and take back the land.
+Defeat your opponents and take back the land.
 Also compete with other players by joining a multiplayer lobby!

 ## Development Explanation
 ### Data Modeling